 State-of-the-art deep learning models involve extensive computational costs and expensive hardware.
 We develop novel approaches to resource-efficient deep learning, including assessing model complexity, resource-efficient networks, quantization, pruning, and knowledge distillation.
-Efficient deep learning approaches in industrial applications help minimise monetary cost, power consumption, inference time, and environmental impact.
+Efficient deep learning approaches in industrial applications help minimize monetary cost, power consumption, inference time, and environmental impact.

 Privacy and fairness

 We develop approaches to machine learning that impose privacy and fairness constraints, such as differential privacy and federated learning, as well as multitask learning.
 This enables institutions to use generalized diagnostic or prediction models without risking individuals’ privacy.
 Developing algorithms with fairness constraints also helps mitigate unconscious bias in applications such as credit scoring, bank loans, or résumé matching.

 We investigate lifelong learning approaches that enable machine learning models to learn the way humans do, incrementally and by utilizing previous knowledge to learn new tasks.
 Our methods include class-incremental approaches, continual domain adaptation, neuroplasticity, and adaptive capacity expansion.
 Machine learning models that learn continuously are relevant in all situations where it is not possible to keep historical training data.

 Understanding the sentiment and opinions expressed in natural language is a key challenge in natural language processing.
 We work on novel approaches for sentiment analysis that focus on neural word embedding and attention-based methods.
 Sentiment analysis is relevant for business sectors, such as telecommunications, banking, insurance, and e-commerce, where opinions about products and services must be analyzed and acted on.

 Interpretable machine learning